My skincare routine at 52 and the ingredients that really work for mature skin

 Cleansing

-That’s because our skin gets drier as we age because we produce less sebum or oil, that starts changing our skin microbiome which negatively impacts skin cell productivity and the amount of collagen produced.
+Our skin gets drier as we age because we produce less sebum or oil.
+That starts changing our skin microbiome which negatively impacts skin cell productivity and the amount of collagen produced.

 So we want to make sure our cleanser is not stripping our skin of moisture.